Stackclash/5e-vault/5. Mechanics/Items/Mechanus Gauntlets Hhhviii.md

 - **Properties**: Crafted by

-While wearing these gauntlets, you automatically succeed on any contested Shove attack made against a target that is Huge or smaller.
+While wearing these gauntlets, you automatically succeed on any contested [[/5.
+Mechanics/Rules/Actions.md#Shove\|Shove]] attack made against a target that is Huge or smaller.
 If the target is larger than that, you have advantage on your check instead.
 You also have a +3 bonus to attack and damage rolls on melee weapon attacks.

 *Source: Hamund's Harvesting Handbook: Volume III p.
 92*